-- (1) The owner or person in charge of any storeroom must ensure that- - (a) all electrical apparatus, fittings or switch gear used or installed in the storeroom are used or installed as contemplated in SANS 0108;
+- (1) The owner or person in charge of any storeroom must ensure that- - (a) all electrical apparatus, fittings or switch gear used or installed in the storeroom are used or installed as contemplated in SANS 10108; - (b) no switch gear, distribution box, fuse or other electrical equipment, except electrical equipment as contemplated in SANS 10108, is situated- - (i) inside the storeroom; or - (ii) in any position where it may come into contact with any flammable substance fumes leaving the storeroom; - (c) any metal part, electrical fittings and device used in or in connection with the storeroom are earthed effectively to each other and to the ground; - (d) any mechanical ventilation system switch is situated outside the storeroom;

-- (b) no switch gear, distribution box, fuse or other electrical equipment, except electrical equipment as contemplated in SANS 0108, is situated- - (i) inside the storeroom; or - (ii) in any position where it may come into contact with any flammable substance fumes leaving the storeroom; - (c) any metal part, electrical fittings and device used in or in connection with the storeroom are earthed effectively to each other and to the ground; - (d) any mechanical ventilation system switch is situated outside the storeroom; - (e) any mechanical ventilation system is on at all times, except when the system is being repaired or replaced, in which case the system must be repaired or replaced without delay; and - (f) all electrical apparatus and fittings, except the mechanical ventilation system, are switched off when the storeroom is unattended. - (2) Any electrical installation in a storeroom may be installed and certified only by an electrician who is qualified and competent by virtue of his or her training and experience. - (3) The owner or person in charge of a storeroom must submit the certificate contemplated in subsection (2) to the chief fire officer for record purposes immediately after installation contemplated in such subsection. - (4) Any person who contravenes subsections (1), (2) and (3) commits an offence.
+(e) any mechanical ventilation system is on at all times, except when the system is being repaired or replaced, in which case the system must be repaired or replaced without delay; and

+- (f) all electrical apparatus and fittings, except the mechanical ventilation system, are switched off when the storeroom is unattended. - (2) Any electrical installation in a storeroom may be installed and certified only by an electrician who is qualified and competent by virtue of his or her training and experience. - (3) The owner or person in charge of a storeroom must submit the certificate contemplated in subsection (2) to the chief fire officer for record purposes immediately after installation contemplated in such subsection.

-84. Foam inlets required for certain storerooms
+88. Foam inlets required for certain storerooms

-- (1) The owner or person in charge of a storeroom that is used or intended to be used for storing more than 5000 litres of flammable substance must ensure- - (a) that the storeroom is provided with a foam inlet consisting of a 65mm male instantaneous coupling and mild steel pipe work leading to the inside thereof; and - (b) that the foam inlet is identified by a sign in block letters at least 100 millimetres high, displaying the words "foam inlet". - (2) Any person who contravenes subsection (1) commits an offence.
+The owner or person in charge of a storeroom that is used or intended to be used for storing more than 5000 litres of flammable substance must ensure-

+- (a) that the storeroom is provided with a foam inlet consisting of a 65mm male instantaneous coupling and mild steel pipe work leading to the inside thereof; and - (b) that the foam inlet is identified by a sign in block letters at least 100 millimetres high, displaying the words "foam inlet".

-85. Shelving in storerooms
+89. Shelving in storerooms

-- (1) The owner or person in charge of a flammable storeroom must ensure that any racking of shelving erected or installed in the storeroom is of non-combustible material. - (2) Any person who contravenes subsection (1) commits an offence.
+The owner or person in charge of a flammable storeroom must ensure that any racking of shelving erected or installed in the storeroom is of non-combustible material.

-86. Unauthorised use and entry of storerooms prohibited
+90. Unauthorised use and entry of storerooms prohibited

-- (1) No person may- - (a) without the authority of the owner or person in charge, enter or allow any other person to enter any flammable storeroom; - (b) use any storeroom or allow it to be used for any purpose other than for the use, handling or storage of flammable substances; - (c) allow any person to work in a storeroom unless all the doors of the storeroom are wide open or the mechanical ventilation system is switched on; or

-- (d) place or allow to be placed any obstruction or hindrance in a passage of any storeroom or in front of any storeroom door. - (2) Any person who contravenes subsection (1) commits an offence.
+No person may-

+- (a) without the authority of the owner or person in charge, enter or allow any other person to enter any flammable storeroom; - (b) use any storeroom or allow it to be used for any purpose other than for the use, handling or storage of flammable substances; - (c) allow any person to work in a storeroom unless all the doors of the storeroom are wide open or the mechanical ventilation system is switched on; or - (d) place or allow to be placed any obstruction or hindrance in a passage of any storeroom or in front of any storeroom door.

-87. Mixing and decanting rooms
+91. Mixing and decanting rooms

-- (1) The owner or person in charge of any premises where quantities of flammable liquids exceeding those stipulated in Schedule 2 are decanted or mixed, must ensure that any room where decanting or mixing takes place complies with all requirements of this by-law applicable to storerooms. - (2) Any person who contravenes subsection (1) commits an offence.
+The owner or person in charge of any premises where quantities of flammable liquids exceeding those stipulated in Schedule 2 are decanted or mixed, must ensure that any room where decanting or mixing takes place complies with all requirements of this by-law applicable to storerooms.

-88. Temporary above ground storage of flammable substances
+92. Temporary above ground storage of flammable substances